inancgumus/learngo/01-get-started/windows-installation.md

 * In this course I'll be using bash commands.
 Bash is just a command-line interface used in OS X and Linux.
 It's one of the most popular command-line interfaces.
 So, if you want to use it too, instead of using the Windows default command-line, you can use git bash that you've installed.
 With git bash, you can type a command in command-line as you're on OS X or Linux.

 * If you don't want to use git bash, it's ok too.
 It depends on you.
 But note that, I'll be using bash commands mostly.
-Because, it allows more advanced commands as well.
+Because it allows more advanced commands as well.

 * You can also prefer to use the more powerful alternative to git bash: [Linux Subsystem for Windows](https://docs.microsoft.com/en-us/windows/wsl/install-win10)